[Revised September 2023

 Application Process (online only)

-- Faculty members from colleges and universities in the Five Boroughs may nominate up to two students apiece, with a brief letter of recommendation to the New York Society (see link in sidebar).
+- Faculty members from colleges and universities in the Five Boroughs are encouraged to nominate one student apiece , with a brief letter of recommendation to the New York Society (see link in sidebar).

 - Nominated students will provide a short personal statement (200 words or less) outlining their interests, experience, and academic and career goals; plus an official electronic transcript from their institution’s Registrar’s Office (see link in sidebar).

 - The application deadline is Monday 16 October 2023.The decision of the Scholarship Committee of the NYS will be announced at the NYS meeting on Monday 9 November 2023.